 help patients understand their condition

-and maintain normal cortisol levels.
+and the effects of living with CD.
+Isturisa Patient Brochure Help educate your patient on what to expect with ISTURISA.
 Symptom and Self-Monitoring Diary A useful tracking tool to help patients record

-their experience as they undergo treatment
+their experience as they undergo treatment,

 which they can then share with their doctor.
 Cushing’s Conversations™ Connect your patients to others who have